-Winter can be a challenging season for our bodies and minds.
+Winter can be a challenging season for body and mind wellness.

 The cold temps and darkness impact our everyday activities, travel plans, and even our moods.
-Viruses and illnesses tend to make the rounds as we spend more time indoors with other people, increasing the risk of getting sick.
+Viruses and illnesses tend to make the rounds as we spend more time indoors, and if we’re around other people, increase the risk of getting sick.

-We may suffer from skin issues, lower energy levels, and weight gain as a result of increased food cravings for richer comfort foods and sweets.
+We may suffer from skin issues, lower energy levels, and weight gain due to seasonal changes in our environment, activity habits and food choices.
+Comfort food cravings anyone?

-Some of us might develop wintertime blues on occasion resulting from less daylight hours… or a more chronic form of seasonal depression called Seasonal Affective Disorder (SAD).
+Wintertime blues may develop as winter progresses and daylight hours diminish… or a more chronic form of seasonal depression called Seasonal Affective Disorder (SAD).

-Let’s review a few of the most common winter concerns and why they happen, and then a wellness plan that will help prevent or diminish the symptoms of these winter-time issues.
+Next up is a review of common concerns, followed by proven winter wellness tips to help prevent or diminish the symptoms of these seasonal issues.